 - a.
 Ask the customer to fill out the request form at www.kvh.com/staticip.
 In addition, the system must be activated for mini-VSAT Broadband service, and it must remain online until KVH configures the system over the air. - b.
-Connect the static IP device to "User Ethernet" port 4 on the ICM (see Figure 56). - c.
+Connect the static IP device to "User Ethernet" port 4 on the ICM (see Figure 67). - c.
 The customer will need to configure the device's TCP/IP properties according to the instructions KVH will provide in an email upon fulfilling the static IP request. - d.
 Connect all other (non-static IP) computers and/or network devices to "User Ethernet" ports 1-3 and Wi-Fi, as required.
-Follow the steps in "Standard Configuration" on page 28.
+Follow the steps in "Standard HTS Configuration" on page 34.

-Figure 55: Static IP Configuration
+Figure 66: Static IP HTS Configuration

-Figure 56: Static IP Configuration Wiring Example
+Figure 67: Static IP HTS Configuration Wiring Example

-Access Control Configuration
+Open Access HTS Configuration

-In an Access Control configuration, Ethernet ports 1 through 3 and the built-in WAP require a user login and provide high-speed Internet access.
+In an Open Access HTS configuration, Ethernet port 1 provides unlimited Internet access, and ports 2 and 3 and the built-in WAP provide high-speed Internet access, with no user logins or controls.
 Port 4 is reserved for an optional KVH service, such as Global Static IP.

-- a.
-This configuration is identical to the static IP configuration described on the previous page with one exception: user names, passwords, and data allocations are enforced to control access to the High-speed LAN.
-Internet access is restricted. - b.
-Follow the steps in "Standard Configuration" on page 28. - c.
-Inform the customer that they need to set up user names and passwords and allocate data for each High-speed LAN user at the mini-VSAT Manager (www.mykvh.com).
+This configuration is identical to the Static IP HTS configuration described on the previous page with one exception: user names/passwords and data allocations are not enforced to control access to the High-speed LAN.
+Internet access is unrestricted.